 Be sure to fully investigate any investment and ask questions before investing any money.
 Be wary of terms like "expert geologist reports", and claims of "tremendous discoveries in the ground at adjacent wells/drill sites."
 These oil and gas company "headquarters" and "drilling sites" often do not exist.
 Once you hand over your money to one of these scam artists, you probably won’t get it back.

-Unfortunately, tax breaks that sound too good to be true often are.
-In some cases, investors are audited years later only to find that they could be assessed for additional taxes, interest, or penalties by the Canada Revenue Agency (CRA).
+This scam promotes investment seminars offering you an opportunity to "move your money", "maximize tax flow" or "pay less tax".
+The seminar is likely promoting an investment with some kind of tax break or shelter.
+But, tax breaks that sound “too good to be true” often are.
+In some cases, investors are audited years later and find out that they could be assessed for additional taxes, interest, or penalties by the Canada Revenue Agency (CRA).
 Visit http://www.cra-arc.gc.ca/ for more information.
-Visit the section Protecting your Retirement for more information

 If you’re approached about a tax shelter, get a second opinion from an independent and qualified tax expert such as a chartered accountant or tax lawyer.